kbuffardi/integrating-video/index.md

 -   **Multimedia integration**
     -   Step-by-step implementation of a concept as well as a combination of multimedia.
-    -   **I liked the template with the tutorial and workout next to it.
-        Gave it a much more hands-on video."**
+    -   **“I liked the template with the tutorial and workout next to it.
+Gave it a much more hands-on video.”""**

 ### Coding Practice (n=45, 29% of surveys)